South African Online Casinos Guide - February 2019 Updated

 All things banking

-Look for a casino with a variety of depositing methods.
+Look for an online casino with a variety of deposit methods.
 This shows they care about your convenience and will take a payment from a service that suits you best.

 Welcome bonuses and free spins

 Any gambler enjoys a good bonus and free spins on slots.
 But this is tricky territory, that can indicate a good or a bad online casino.
 Here are some guidelines that can help you to differentiate between the two.